 Dr. Christine Williams

-In addition to her role as Deputy Director, Williams is involved in many boards and advisory committees, including as past chair of the Canadian Cancer Research Alliance.
+In addition to her role as Deputy Director, OICR, Dr. Williams is involved in many boards and advisory committees, including as past chair of the Canadian Cancer Research Alliance.